isalaberry/isalaberry/README.md

-  ## Olá!
-Sou a Isabel ✌️
+## Hello!
+I'm Isabel ✌️🇧🇷
-Estudante de Engenharia Informática no Instituto Politécnico de Bragança 🇵🇹
+Computer Engineering student at the Polytechnic Institute of Bragança 🇵🇹
-<br/>Atualmente terminando a faculdade e perseguindo a faixa preta no javascript.
+<br/>Currently finishing college and chasing the black belt in JavaScript.

-Competências
+### Skills
-<br/>-> Base sólida em linguagens: C, JavaScript
+<br/>-> Strong foundation in languages: C, JavaScript
-<br/>-> Conhecimento em linguagens Java, Python, C++, SQL
+<br/>-> Knowledge of Java, Python, C++, SQL
-<br/>-> Proficiência em Programação Orientada a Objetos (OOP) e UML
+<br/>-> Proficiency in Object-Oriented Programming (OOP) and UML

 <br/>